johnspray74/ALAExample/README.md

 ## Authors

-John Spray, Roopak Sinha, Rosman Cheng
+Rosman Cheng, John Spray, Roopak Sinha, Arnab Sen

 ## License

+No Liciense.
+Use as you please.

 ## Acknowledgments